 Mass tourism has thankfully ignored this part of Provence for which we are eternally grateful.
 Our love for this area led us to research its hiking trails over a five-year period with the aim of incorporating its most splendid sites into a relatively-light and easy-going multi-centre walking tour.
-So you benefit from not having to move on to a different hotel every night.
+With Walking Provence-West, you benefit from not having to move on to a different hotel every night.
 We have laced together western Provence’s most remarkable landscapes and geological features so you can enjoy them during six days of discovery on foot.
 You average nine miles-14½ kms a day, over undulating, bucolic terrain with ascents and descents that are within the capabilities of the vast majority of social hikers.

-Your accommodation for the tour complements perfectly the exceptional scenery: four charming, family-run accommodations comprising two fine hotels, one of which overlooks the Ardeche gorge; a gite/glamping paradise and a chambres d’hotes du charme.
+Your accommodation for the Walking Provence-West tour complements perfectly the exceptional scenery: four charming, family-run accommodations comprising two fine hotels, one of which overlooks the Ardeche gorge; a gite/glamping paradise and a chambres d’hotes du charme.
 Three flaunt the stone facades and vaulted ceilings that are so much a part of the fabric of western Provence.
 Your Aiguèze and Goudargues stays (four nights) feature open-air swimming pools, whilst bicycles can be borrowed in Aiguèze.